arkworks-rs/snark/README.md

 ## Documentation

-Detailed information about the choices made when designing and implementing our primitives and gadgets is available in the [`docs/`](docs/) directory.
-You can find in particular the following documents:
+Detailed information about the choices made when designing and implementing our primitives and gadgets is available in the [`doc/`](doc/) directory.
+In particular you can find the following documents:

-* [`SchnorrAndGadgets`](docs/SchnorrVerify) documents our length-restricted variant of the Schnorr signature, and its verification circuit.
+* [`PoseidonAndGadgets`](doc/Poseidon.pdf), it documents the parameters for our POSEIDON hash function and its verification circuit.
-* [`VRFandGadgets`](docs/VRFgadget) documents our single-exponent based VRF, with Schnorr NIZK proof of correctness, and its verification circuit.
+* [`SchnorrAndGadgets`](doc/SchnorrVerify.pdf), it explains our length-restricted variant of the Schnorr signature, and its verification circuit.
+* [`SchnorrVerdictGadget`](doc/SchnorrVerdict.pdf), it describes a slight generalization of the Schnorr verification gadget, a circuit which enforces a boolean input (the "verdict") to encode the validity/non-validity of a given Schnorr signature.

 ## Build guide